EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 * Change the map view aspect using preview modes, annotations or decorations;
 * Access any panel or toolbar.

-Moreover the menu allows to reorganize QGIS interface itself using actions like:
+Additionally, the menu enables personalization of the QGIS interface by:

 * :guilabel:`Toggle Full Screen Mode`: covers the whole screen with the application items while hiding its title bar;
 * :guilabel:`Toggle Panel Visibility`: shows or hides enabled :ref:`panels
-  <panels_tools>`, quite useful when digitizing features (where you want
+  <panels_tools>`.This is useful when digitizing features (where you want
-  maximum canvas visibility) as well as when you do a (projected/recorded) presentation using QGIS' main canvas;
+  maximum canvas visibility) and when you undertake a (projected/recorded) presentation using QGIS' main canvas;
 * :guilabel:`Toggle Map Only`: hides panels, toolbars, menus and status bar and only shows the map canvas.
 Combined with full screen option, it makes